-MobiTV Inc. (MBTV), the maker of software that lets smartphone users watch live television, withdrew its plans for an initial public offering, citing “unfavorable market conditions.”
+MobiTV Inc. (MBTV:US), the maker of software that lets smartphone users watch live television, withdrew its plans for an initial public offering, citing “unfavorable market conditions.”

 The Emeryville, California-based company, which filed for a $75 million IPO in August, requested in a letter to the U.S. Securities and Exchange Commission yesterday that the filing be withdrawn immediately.